KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 KeyboardKit has an observable ``FeedbackContext`` class that can be used to configure feedback for various actions, such as which configuration to use for audio and haptic feedback.

-The context also has persistent, observable settings, such as  ``FeedbackContext/isAudioFeedbackEnabled``, ``FeedbackContext/isHapticFeedbackEnabled``, etc. You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.
+The context also has persistent, observable settings, such as  ``FeedbackContext/isAudioFeedbackEnabled``, ``FeedbackContext/isHapticFeedbackEnabled``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``.
 You can use this instance to configure feedback.